-To generate revenue, we will depend on FDA approval of our lead product candidate, reproxalap for the potential treatment of dry eye disease.
-If we are unable to successfully conduct the TRANQUILITY and TRANQUILITY-2 trials, prepare and timely submit the planned NDA for this product candidate and obtain FDA approval, our ability to generate revenue will be significantly delayed.
+To generate revenue, we will depend on FDA approval and successful commercialization of our lead product candidate, reproxalap, for the treatment of dry eye disease.
+If we are unable to successfully conduct the TRANQUILITY-2 trial, prepare and timely submit the planned NDA, and obtain FDA approval, our ability to generate revenue will be significantly delayed.

 Our ability to generate revenue will depend on the successful development, regulatory approval and commercialization of reproxalap.
-Based on our discussions with and our interpretation of feedback from the FDA, as well as run-in cohort data from the TRANQUILITY trial, we currently plan to submit a NDA to the FDA for reproxalap for the potential treatment of dry eye disease by the end of 2021, subject to positive clinical trial results.
+Based on our discussions with and our interpretation of feedback from the FDA, as well as data from our previously completed clinical trials in dry eye disease and the TRANQUILITY-2 trial, we currently plan to submit an NDA to the FDA for reproxalap for the potential treatment of dry eye disease in mid-2022, subject to positive clinical trial results, including results from a dry eye disease safety trial.
 There can be no assurance that we can prepare and submit an NDA in a timely manner or at all.
 We have limited experience in preparing, filing, and pursuing applications necessary to gain regulatory approvals.
 The preparation of an NDA requires a great deal of effort and expertise, and if we do not secure the necessary resources and hire and retain personnel having the requisite expertise to prepare and submit the NDA, the filing of the NDA would be delayed.
 Further, if an NDA is submitted by the company, there can be no assurance that it will be accepted for filing by the FDA.
 If the FDA determines after an initial review of the NDA that the data included in the application is insufficient and not ready for formal consideration, we could receive a "refuse to file" notice.
 The FDA has substantial discretion in the approval process and may disagree with our interpretation of or the sufficiency of the data from our clinical trials.
-The FDA could also require that we conduct additional studies and submit that data before it will reconsider our application.
-If the FDA is not satisfied with data included in our NDA, we may need to expend additional resources or conduct additional studies, including clinical trials, to obtain data that the FDA believes is sufficient.
-It is also possible that additional studies may not suffice to make our application approvable.
-Even if the NDA is accepted for filing by the FDA, there can be no assurance that it would be approved in a timely manner or at all.
+Clinical trial results frequently are susceptible to varying interpretations and regulatory authorities may disagree on what are appropriate methods for analyzing data, which may delay, limit or prevent regulatory approvals.
+The FDA could also require that we conduct additional studies and submit the results of those studies before the application will be reconsidered, which would require us to expend more resources than we planned or that are available to us, and could substantially delay any approval of our application.
+It is also possible that additiona